shaka-project/generic-webdriver-server/backends/tizen/README.md

  - `genericwebdriver.backend.exe`: The path to the executable, such as `node_modules/tizen-webdriver-server/tizen-webdriver-server.js`
- - `genericwebdriver.backend.params.hostname`: The hostname or IP address of the the Tizen device, with optional port number.
+ - `genericwebdriver.backend.params.hostname`: The hostname or IP address of the Tizen device, with optional port number.
 If omitted, this **must** be provided in the client's desired capabilities instead.
 (See below.)
  - `genericwebdriver.backend.params.wake-on-lan-address`: The ethernet address
    of the Tizen device, to wake it in case it is sleeping at the beginning of